 Yogurt: The added yogurt tenderizes the dough and gives the bread a wonderful flavor.
 Casein, a protein found in dairy yogurt, can mimic gluten and help with the structure of the dough.
 I have tested this recipe with plain yogurt and plain greek yogurt.
 If you use a non-dairy please be aware the structure of the bread may be different.

-- Digital Kitchen Scale is a must-have to make this recipe (or any of my recipes)
+Digital Kitchen Scale: is a must-have to make this recipe (or any of my recipes).
+For small amounts under 10 grams, I like to use this Precision Pocket Scale.

 What is Psyllium Husk?